ewolff/microservice-consul/README.md

 The microservices are:

-- microservice-consul-demo-catalog is the application to take care of items.
+- [microservice-consul-demo-catalog|(microservice-consul-demo-catalog) is the application to take care of items.
-- microserivce-consul-demo-customer is responsible for customers.
+- [microserivce-consul-demo-customer](microserivce-consul-demo-customer) is responsible for customers.
-- microservice-consul-demo-order does order processing.
+- [microservice-consul-demo-order](microservice-consul-demo-order) does order processing.
 It uses microservice-demo-catalog and microservice-demo-customer.
 Ribbon is used for load balancing and Hystrix for resilience.

 The microservices have a Java main application in `src/test/java` to run them stand alone. `microservice-demo-order` uses a stub for the other services then.
 Also there are tests that use _consumer-driven contracts_.
 That is why it is ensured that the services provide the correct interface.
 These CDC tests are used in microservice-demo-order to verify the stubs.
 In `microservice-demo-customer` and `microserivce-demo-catalog` they are used to verify the implemented REST services.